Cube-OS/cubeOS/docs/ecosystem/services/payload-services.rst

 This allows them to be covered by the operating system's recovery process.
 Payload services are generally intended to have the ability to be easily updated on orbit, so they should be run as processes in the user partition that are started on boot.

-The `examples folder of the Kubos repo <https://github.com/kubos/kubos/tree/master/examples>`__ includes two example payload services: one written in `Python <https://github.com/kubos/kubos/tree/master/examples/python-service>`_, and one written in `Rust <https://github.com/kubos/kubos/tree/master/examples/rust-service>`__.
+The `examples folder of the CubeOS repo <https://github.com/cubeos/cubeos/tree/master/examples>`__ includes two example payload services: one written in `Python <https://github.com/cubeos/cubeos/tree/master/examples/python-service>`_, and one written in `Rust <https://github.com/cubeos/cubeos/tree/master/examples/rust-service>`__.

 .. _python-service-ref:

 Python Service
 --------------

-Inside of the `Python service example <https://github.com/kubos/kubos/tree/master/examples/python-service>`_ you will find several files and a folder:
+Inside of the `Python service example <https://github.com/cubeos/cubeos/tree/master/examples/python-service>`_ you will find several files and a folder:

 - ``config.toml`` - This TOML file holds :doc:`configuration options <../services/service-config>`